kashif-nawaz/Configuring-Junos-Devices-using-Netconf-and-YANG-Model/README.md

 * Above operation did not generate  any error message so the physical interface et-0/0/1 config is validated against the junos-conf-interfaces@2022-01-01.yang YANG model.

 ## Config Push Operation into Junos Device
-* Netconf client can upload config in Junos device either in xml format  set format or Junos Config hierarchy
+* Netconf client can upload config in Junos device either in xml format,  set format or Junos Config hierarchy
 * Preparing Config in xml format
 ```
 <edit-config>